There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - Will pruning my redbud produce more flowers next spring?
 If not, is there anything I can do to get more flowers?
 It does flower but not like some I've see that are the same size.

-- I have a Chinese Pistache that is about 15 years old.
-It has whole limbs with no foliage year round and the amount of foliage on the tree has been less and less each year.
-It is in a weekly watered lawn situation.
-Any ideas on the issue?
-Is there a remedy?
+- I have a 15-year-old Chinese Pistache with whole limbs lacking foliage year-round, and the overall foliage has decreased each year.
+It's in a weekly watered lawn.
+What could be the issue, and is there a remedy?

 - I have a red maple that has been healthy, but it is starting to lose its leaves and its branches are dying.
 How can I figure out what is happening?